Calorie Intake Calculator

 How to Use a Calorie Calculator?

-3. Choose your preferred units for height and weight measurements and enter their values.
+- Choose units for height and weight and enter the values.

 Calorie Intake vs. Calorie Burn